JDHatten/MapWatch/README.md

 ### Important Note:
 It is highly recommended you play Path of Exile in a **Windowed Mode** while using this application.
 Playing in Full Screen will cause problems that may lead to your death in game (i.e. the game might minimize).
 Don't say I didn't warn you.

-For version 0.2+ it is recommended you start a new database file (or overwrite).
+For version 0.2+ it is recommended you start a new database file (or overwrite existing).
 Some statistics might be incorrect because of a change in the database structure.

-### Keyboard Shortcuts
+### Keyboard Shortcuts:
 | Action | Shortcut |
 | :----- | :------: |
 | Add Map | A |